By Jill, decorator and founder of Willow Tree and Company. Mixing old with new since 2015.

 Materials, Palette & Texture

-Modern rustic relies on contrast and touch—rough next to smooth, matte beside a whisper of shine—so the eye keeps moving and the room feels alive.
+Modern rustic relies on contrast and touch.
+Rough next to smooth, matte beside a whisper of aged metal, so the eye keeps moving and the room feels alive.

 Core Materials